boribs/cpu_sim/README.md

 - Overflow   : indicate if theres overflow after some arithmetics
 <!-- - Parity     : indicates whether a given number is odd or even -->
 - Zero       : indicates division by zero
+- Equal      : indicates if last comparison was with equal values
+- Greater than : indicates if in the last comparison, the first value was greater than the other
+- Less than : indicates if in the last comparison, the first value was less than the other

 ## Syscalls